ShemarMahase/Chronicles-of-the-Wordsmith/README.md

    - you can then open the "Audio Donwloader" Scene and press play to download audio for any new cards added

 ## Controls
-In TestScene - use arrow keys or WASD to move around, J to interact \n In CombatTest - use mouse to interact with buttons, and keyboard for typing minigames
+In TestScene - use arrow keys or WASD to move around, J to interact
+In CombatTest - use mouse to interact with buttons, and keyboard for typing minigames

 ## Code Highlights